Table of Contents

 Before using tools or chemicals, assess the amount of buildup.
 Here are safe, homeowner-friendly methods to remove gutter ice:

-✅ Hair Dryer or Heat Gun (Small Patches)
+Hair Dryer or Low-Heat Gun (Small Ice Areas)

 -